MoloySikka/APJNCS-12/README.md

 Disclaimer and Terms:

+These codes are provided under the condition that the variable names, function names et cetera will be edited by the users

 The creator of this repository shall not be held responsible for any errors or discrepancies in the codes provided.

 All disputes subject to my jurisdiction.